 - 1. Accept responsibility for the Teacher Education Program and the University requirements.
-Ultimately, you are responsible for ensuring that you take the appropriate courses to fulfill your major, core, graduation and licensing requirements. - 2.
+Ultimately, you are responsible for ensuring that you take the appropriate courses to fulfill your major, CORE/LARC graduation and licensing requirements. - 2.
 Register with the Teacher Education Program during your first year on campus by contacting Heidi Wieland to fill out a registration form. - 3.
 Admission to the Teacher Education Program will typically occur during the second semester of the candidate's sophomore year, when the candidate has completed all requirements for admission.
 In order to continue in the Teacher Education Program once they have been admitted, the candidate must continue to meet the requirements outlined in this handbook. - 4.
-Attend and participate in classes and maintain at least the required 2.50 overall and major GPA for the class of 2022 and before, and a 2.50 overall GPA and 2.75 in your major GPA for the class of 2023 and after.
+Attend and participate in classes and maintain at least the required 2.50 overall GPA and 2.75 in your major GPA.
 A 3.0 grade point average is preferred. - 5.
-Earn a C or higher in EDUC courses required for your major.
-If a teacher candidate receives a C- or lower in a required EDUC course, they must retake it, earning a C or higher, to gain entry into the Teacher Education Program or remain in the Teacher Education Program if they have already been admitted. - 6.
 Check campus mail twice a week and e-mail daily.
-If requests are made by the Education Office, take care of them promptly. - 7.
-Save documentation to show your competence, including test results. - 8.
+If requests are made by the Henney Department of Education Office, take care of them promptly. - 6.
+Save documentation to show your competence, including test results. - 7.
 Adopt a professional demeanor, which includes appropriate behavior in all manners, respectful treatment of students, colleagues and other individuals, adherence of school and classroom policies, strong ethical standards and conduct fitting for a teacher.
-Attendance at departmental professional development opportunities and events is expected. - 9.
+Attendance at departmental professional development opportunities and events is expected. - 8.
 Be responsible and professional during your field experiences in schools.
 This means you must wear the department uniform, be carefully groomed, be on time, volunteer to help the teacher, carry out the teacher's requests cheerfully, avoid gossip and flirting, keep the confidences of the children and teacher, unless otherwise required by law, demonstrate interest, and notify both the university instructor and school teacher if you cannot be present.
 Cell phones or any other electronic devices should be left in the vehicle or turned off when present in the school, unless being used as a tool for teaching or recording your teaching.
 Failure to adhere to this policy can result in removal from field experience and failure of the class, which requires successful completion of field experience.
 Field experiences are evaluated by the cooperating teachers and coordinator of field experiences.
 These evaluations have an impact on your admittance into the Teacher Education Program and other educational opportunities.

-- 10. Keep the Henney Department of Education informed about changes that affect your program: adding teaching areas, changing major, dropping out of the program, etc. - 11.
+- 9. Keep the Education Department informed about changes that affect your program: adding teaching areas, changing major, dropping out of the program, etc. - 10.
 Complete forms as required.
-Fill out the election of major form online (Chetnet under Registrar) Please keep in mind that you must be formally admitted to the program before you can take 300-level education courses.
+Complete the Election of Major Form on ChetNet, under Departments, and Registrar before the sophomore spring enrollment.
+Please keep in mind that you must be formally admitted to the program before you can take 300-level education courses.
 The Declaration of Intent to Graduate Form will need to be filled out online before the junior spring enrollment.
 Both forms require administrative signatures, which are completed electronically.